Safety Recall RVXX2004, Pedal Plate – 2020-2021 Volvo VAH, VHD, VNL & VNR

 Submit copies of all documentation supporting your claim according to the rules specified in the “General Plan for Reimbursement of Prenotification Remedies” provided in this mailing.

-VOLVO TRUCKS NORTH AMERICA
+VOLVO TRUCKSeBay logo NORTH AMERICA

 RVXX2004_OWNER_LTR_US